AI in pharma

 How useful is AI in pharma?

 The pharmaceutical industry is worth over a trillion dollars and has traditionally been conservative in outlook.
-There is great potential for AI to transform the pharmaceutical industry and introduce huge cost savings in all stages of the business.
+There is great potential for AI to transform the pharmaceutical industry and introduce huge cost savings in all stages of the business, as well as impacting financial planning with use cases such as clinical trial cost modelling with NLP.
 Like AI in healthcare in general, uptake of machine learning, natural language processing, and AI in pharma is just recently beginning, and already pharmaceutical companies are beginning to see large returns on the initial investment.
 At Fast Data Science we specialise in applying natural language processing and AI to problems in the pharmaceutical and healthcare industries.
 To find out more, read on or get in touch with us.

 Thomas Wood demos the Clinical Trial Risk Tool, an application of NLP and AI in pharma.